tbjgolden/ainsley/README.md

 <a href="https://opencollective.com/ainsley/organization/8/website"><img src="https://opencollective.com/ainsley/organization/8/avatar.svg"></a>
 <a href="https://opencollective.com/ainsley/organization/9/website"><img src="https://opencollective.com/ainsley/organization/9/avatar.svg"></a>

-## Use cases

-- Write it, import and minify using repl, use it as css - easy
-- Webpack config - validate + flatten + minify + embed
-- CRA/SSG (locked Webpack config) - use babel macros
-- Babel macros - // @preval file comment
+## Ideas for ways to use it

+- Use the interactive online tool to fetch configs and flatten
+- Use Webpack with `ainsley-loader` to write your config in a `.ainsley` file
+- Use the Babel macro `ainsley/macro` for toolchains that don't allow Webpack config modifications (e.g. Create React App, Next.js, Gatsby)
-- Using a framework without babel macros - use embed directly
+- Using a framework without Babel macros - use embed directly
-- CSS and wants to migrate - embed as string, and gradually migrate
+- Moving a project from CSS to `ainsley` - embed and gradually migrate
-- SASS and wants to migrate - compile to CSS and gradually migrate
+- Moving a project from SASS to `ainsley` - compile, embed and gradually migrate
-- Explain why no webpack plugin / autoprefixer

-(MIT Licence)